denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ### g10577

 Note: This is written acknowledgement that these steps detailing the multiple sequence allignment and tree building for g10577 were  written and explained by a group member, Luke.
-Step 1 was edited for better clarity.
+File nomenclature in Steps 1 and 6 were edited for increased clarity.

 The steps below will allow you to create a multiple sequence allignment for the g10577 proteins and their closest homologs, as well as neighbour joining tree showing genetic relationships .